alburtwang/specs/schema-layer/data-structures/hashmap.md

 ### Inline values

-Implementations may choose to write all values in their own blocks and store only CIDs in Value locations in an IPLD HashMap.
+Implementations may choose to write all values in separate blocks and store only CIDs in Value locations in an IPLD HashMap.
 Alternatively, a rough size heuristic may also be applied to make a decision regarding inline versus linked blocks.
+Or this decision could be left up to the user via some API choice.
 As storage of arbitrary kinds in Value locations is allowed by this specification, implementations should support this for read operations.

 ## Possible future improvements and areas for research